Last Updated on July 22, 2025 by Travelationship

 Jay B. Starkey Wilderness Park

 Looking for an area to do some hiking, this could be your spot; with 27 miles of marked trails, it’s a perfect getaway from the city.
 Cyclists don’t feel left out; Starkey will accommodate you as well.
-There is a 6.7-mile paved trail that carves through the park and connects to the much larger 42-mile Suncoast Trail.
+A 6.7-mile paved trail runs through the park, connecting to the larger 42-mile Suncoast Trail.
 If neither of those options sparks your fancy, the park also has facilities for horse use on a 10-mile marked trail.
 Bird watchers should also note that it’s a site on the Great Florida Birding Trail.
-Starkey Wilderness Park has had over 140 bird species spotted there.
-My only complaint about the park was that some of the trails were not labeled very well.
+Starkey Wilderness Park has recorded over 140 bird species.
+My only complaint about the park was that some of the trails were not clearly labeled.

 Location: 10500 Wilderness Park Blvd, New Port Richey, FL 34655